nishinkvasu/Capstone-Snake-Game/README.md

 In this project, I have extended the Snake Game to add some features, so that it incorporates some of the concepts that I have learned during the Nanodegree.

+The yellow blocks are walls/ obstacles, the green one is the food.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)